akka/akka/akka-docs/rst/common/cluster.rst

 When a new node is started started it sends a message to all seed nodes and then sends join command to the one that answers first.

-It is possible to turn off automatic join.
+It is possible to not use seed nodes and instead join any node in the cluster manually.

 Gossip Protocol